THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Experiments

 \myparagraph{Uncertainty estimation and robustness} are illustrated in Figure~\ref{fig:uncertainty_robustness}. (a) presents the distribution of average ECE for the different models and (b) specifically visualizes calibration curves for $4$ models on the \textit{bracs} (left) and \textit{tcga-unif} (right) datasets.
 Interestingly, discriminative performance does not seem to correlate with better calibrated estimates for some models, e.g., \textit{uni2h}.
 From (b) we can also see that some datasets are more challenging from a calibration point of view.
+It is important to note that calibration is probe-dependent, and the presented differences in performance and ranking are thus conditioned on the chosen classifier, in our case a linear classifier.
+We indeed present a difference in calibration performance when choosing a linear classifier or an MLP with the same hidden size ($256$) for all models in appendix (Table~\ref{tab:lp_vs_mlp}).
+However, we believe the linear probe remains a relevant reference point, as it is the only head predicting classes directly from the feature space (no intermediate representations) and requires no hyper-parameter selection (e.g., architecture choices), thereby providing a clearer view of the impact of the embedding space on calibration.
 Figure~\ref{fig:uncertainty_robustness}(c) and (d) focus on the robustness to adversarial attacks for all models and only a set of selected ones respectively.
 The drop in F1-score increases with the strength of the performed attack. $\epsilon = 35\cdot10^{-3}$ leads to a strong drop in performance, while the noisy image is indistinguishable from the original one, showing that foundation models can be strongly influenced by such attacks, which is concerning when considering how sensitive healthcare applications are.
 With a smaller $\epsilon$ value, we can observe more diverse performance between models, with vision-language being more affected, and pathology vision models performing generally better.

 \tabcolsep{1pt}